Markov chains and hitting times for error accumulation in quantum circuits: Introduction

-\begin{unabridged} This article is structured as follows.
-In \refSection{sec:Model}, we give the model aspects pertaining to the quantum computation (gates, error dynamics, and error measures) and we introduce the coupled Markov chain that describes error accumulation.
+This paper is structured as follows.
+In \refSection{sec:Model}, we give the model aspects pertaining to the quantum computation (gates, error dynamics, and error measures) and we introduce the coupled Markov chain to describe error accumulation.
 In \refSection{sec:Error_accumulation}, we provide the relation between the probability of error and the hitting time distributions, and we derive the error distributions as well as its bound.
 We also calculate the higher-order statistics of an error accumulation model for a single qubit that undergoes (continuous) random phase kicks and depolarization.
 In \refSection{sec:Numerical_results}, we illustrate our theoretical results by comparing to numerical results of a quantum simulator we wrote for this article.
 In \refSection{sec:Circuit_optimization}, we discuss the simulated annealing scheme.
-Finally, in \refSection{sec:Conclusion}, we conclude with ideas for future research. \end{unabridged} \begin{abridged} \paragraph{Model and coupled Markov chain.}~ \end{abridged} \begin{unabridged}
+Finally, in \refSection{sec:Conclusion}, we conclude with ideas for future research.